Alfred C. Baldwin III

 It became Baldwin’s job to eavesdrop the phone calls.
 Over the next 20 days Baldwin listened to over 200 phone calls.
 These were not recorded.
 Baldwin made notes and typed up summaries.
 Nor did Baldwin listen to all phone calls coming in.
 For example, he took his meals outside his room.
 Any phone calls taking place at this time would have been missed.

 It soon became clear that the bug on one of the phones installed by James W. McCord was not working.
 As a result of the defective bug, McCord decided that they would have to break-in to the Watergate office again.
 He also heard that a representative of the Vietnam Veterans Against the War had a desk at the DNC.
-McCord argued that it was worth going in to see what they could discover about the anti-war activists.
-Gordon Liddy later claimed that the real reason for the second break-in was “to find out what O’Brien had of a derogatory nature about us, not for us to get something on him.”
+McCord argued that it was worth going in to see what they could discover about the anti-war activist.
+Gordon Liddy later claimed that the real reason for the second break-in was "to find out what O’Brien had of a derogatory nature about us, not for us to get something on him.”

 On 17th June, 1972, Frank Sturgis, Virgilio Gonzalez, Eugenio Martinez, Bernard L. Barker and James W. McCord returned to O'Brien's office.
 It was Baldwin's job to observe the operation from his hotel room.
 When he saw the police walking up the stairwell steps he radioed a warning.
 However, Barker had turned off his walkie-talkie and Baldwin was unable to make contact with the burglars.